 A discount applies if a person is:

-- Imprisoned, detained or in custody for more than 48 hours under the Army Act 1955, the Air Force Act 1955 or the Naval Discipline Act 1957.
+- Imprisoned, detained or in custody for more than 48 hours under the Armed Forces Act 2006

 A person who is in police custody before their first court appearance, or who is detained for non-payment of council tax or non-payment of a fine, is not treated as detained for the purpose of a discount.
 A prisoner on temporary release is treated as being detained.